deanrather/pavlov-community-modkit/readme.md

 - Click "Clone or Download" -> "Download as ZIP"
 - Extract the `CommunityModkit` folder into your project's `Plugins` folder
+- Put the `Config/DefaultInput.ini` into your project's `Config` folder
 - That's it!
 No need to move this into your UGC.
 These are all all in-editor tools.

 ## Documentation